$16 Million Truck Accident

 Texting and driving is the cause of more than 330,000 crashes in the United States every year.
 It’s so dangerous because it encompasses all three types of distractions.
 The driver has to hold the phone, look at it, and focus on the message they’re sending.

-According to a CBS7 news report, Midland has been ranked the ninth-worst county in Texas for texting and driving.
+In the past, Midland has been ranked the ninth-worst county in Texas for texting and driving.
 Replying to a text message takes a driver’s attention away from the wheel for a minimum of five seconds.
 If they’re traveling at 55 mph, they’ve traveled the entire length of a football field in those five seconds.

 According to the Centers for Disease Control and Prevention (CDC), drivers under the age of 20 have the highest proportion of distraction-related fatal crashes.
 In fact, 11 teens die every day in the United States as a result of texting and driving.